 I wonder if it has to do something with our need to organize our inner lives as well, which, too, have been cluttered with too much information from all over the world.
-All those flashy pictures, blinking screens and tik toks might be too much for a mind that was accustomed to picking berries and chasing animals only a few thousands years ago.
-And so we declutter, organize and move furniture.
-And if you have not yet hopped on the decluttering wave, I urge you to do so.
+All those pandemic news, flashy pictures, blinking screens and tik toks might be too much for a mind that was accustomed to picking berries and chasing animals only a few thousands years ago.
+And so we de-clutter, organize and move furniture.
+And if you have not yet hopped on the "less mess" wave, I urge you to do so.
 You'll feel lighter, especially in your mind.
-But you've been warned - decluttering is addictive.
+But you've been warned - de-cluttering is addictive.

 Tips to organize your kitchen and pantry

 Organizing your pantry can be exceedingly simple.
 All you need are some glass jars of different sizes.
-To make it even easier, refill the jars in the shop or use cloth or paper bags (less heavy) and transfer dried foods into jars at home.
+To make it even easier, refill the jars in shop or use cloth or paper bags (less heavy) and transfer dried foods into jars at home.
 For a shopping list to regain health, go to the main page and download the list.
-How to organize your pantry is one of the tips I teach in the course Healthy Living Made Easy on Udemy.
-Sign up via the tab Courses.
+How to organize your pantry is one of the tips I teach in the course Pegan cooking and lifestyle.
 When it comes to healthy living (especially with kids), being well organized is key.
 Here are some more useful tips: 1.
 Before grocery shopping, make a list.
 Even if you normally remember everything, it can be easy to get distracted in a shop full of products.
 2. Store dried foods such as flours, grains, nuts or seeds in glass jars in order to see which ones need to be refilled.
 (Note to mothers - you still have to get up from the sofa and tell your husband what's inside - or am I the only one whose husband just doesn't find anything?)
 3. Clean the fridge often.
-There's nothing worse than to find a moldy salad somewhere behind the sourdough and kombucha.
+Put a reminder in your phone - I have mine set up for Monday morning.
+Honestly, there's nothing worse finding a moldy salad somewhere behind the sourdough and kombucha.
 4. Some fruits, such as strawberries, bananas, tomatoes or avocados don't belong in the fridge.
 Keep them in the pantry in a fruit basket.